yzimmermann/generative_agents/README.md

 }
 ```

-Feel free to change and test also other models (and change accordly the input and ouput costs).\
+Feel free to change and test also other models (and change accordingly the input and output costs).\
 Be aware that the only supported clients are **azure** and **openai**.\
-The generation and the embeddings models are configured separately to be able to use different clients.\
+The generation and the embedding models are configured separately to be able to use different clients.\
 Change also the `cost-upperbound` according to your needs (the cost computation is done using "[openai-cost-logger](https://github.com/drudilorenzo/openai-cost-logger)" and the costs are specified per million tokens).

 ## Running a simulation